oneapi-src/oneAPI-samples/DirectProgramming/C++/CombinationalLogic/MandelbrotOMP/README.md

 ## Purpose

-Mandelbrot is a C++ application that generates a fractal image by tracking how many iterations of the function z_n+1 = z_n^2 + c remain bounded, where c is a coordinate on the complex plane and z_0 = 0.
+Mandelbrot is a C++ application that generates a fractal image by tracking how many iterations of the function $z_n+1 = $z_n^2 + c$ remain bounded, where c is a coordinate on the complex plane and z_0 = 0.
 In performing this calculation, complex numbers belonging to the Mandelbrot set will take infinite iterations as they will always remain bounded.
 So a maximum depth of iterations is set so that the program may execute infinite time.

 Each point on the complex plane can be calculated independently, which lends the Mandelbrot image's calculation to parallelism.
 Furthermore, since each point's calculation is identical, the program can take advantage of SIMD directives to get even greater performance.
 This code sample demonstrates how to optimize a serial implementation of the Mandelbrot image calculation using OpenMP pragmas for SIMD and parallelization.